Chair of our Maryland LCV Board

 Maris St. Cyr is Vice Chair.
 Maris is retired following a 30-year professional career in marketing and communications.
 She held senior marketing positions at the National Aquarium in Baltimore, the Maryland Science Center, Planned Parenthood of Maryland, and the Johns Hopkins University School of Continuing Studies during which time she served on national, regional, and local boards and advisory committees.
 In retirement, she has continued to participate in the non-profit arena, producing fundraising events for Baltimore area non-profit organizations.

+The Hon.
+Virginia Clagett served in the Maryland House of Delegates, representing Maryland’s District 30 in Anne Arundel County, from 1995 until her 4th term ended in December 2010.
 Prior to her election to the House, Virginia served on the Anne Arundel County Council from 1974-1994.
-She is a past treasurer of Women Legislators of Maryland, and was fomerly a member of the Chesapeake Bay Trust board of trustees, Maryland Bicycle and Pedestrian Caucus, and the Maryland Green Caucus.
+She is a past treasurer of Women Legislators of Maryland, and was formerly a member of the Chesapeake Bay Trust board of trustees, Maryland Bicycle and Pedestrian Caucus, and the Maryland Green Caucus.

 Melanie Hartwig-Davis, joined our board in 2014 and is owner and principal of HD Squared Architects, LLC, which has offices in Edgewater and Cheverly, MD.
 The firm’s primary focus is sustainable design and interiors.
 Melanie served on the Maryland LCV Ed Fund Board prior to joining this board.
 Ms. Hartwig-Davis is currently also on the Steering Committee for the Neighbors of Mayo Peninsula (NOTMP), as well as on the Advisory Board for the Mississippi State College of Architecture, Art and Design.
 Before moving to Anne Arundel County, she was appointed by County Executive Rushern Baker to serve as a Commissioner of the Washington Suburban Sanitary Commission (WSSC).

 Bonnie Norman was welcomed to the board in 2018.
 As president of E3 International, LLC, she directs strategic energy advisory services, sustainable energy project development, capacity building, and financial solutions—resulting in over $500 million in clean energy and energy efficiency investment in developing and transition countries.
 She was a co-founder in 2010 and CEO of E3’s U.S.-focused affiliate, EnerCon Solutions, LLC.
 Bonnie is on the board of Montgomery County Green Bank, and has served as a board officer at Children’s National Health System.

 Kitty Thomas is the vice president of external affairs at The Wilderness Society, leading the organization’s communications, marketing and membership teams, as well as the People Outdoors program.
 In 2019 Kitty also became the executive director of The Wilderness Society Action Fund, the 501c4 affiliate to The Wilderness Society, which shares the mission to protect wilderness and inspire Americans to care for our wild places.
 Previously, Kitty worked for former U.S. Senator Russ Feingold of Wisconsin for 14 years.
 She joined his staff to work on campaign finance issues, later became the senator’s speechwriter, and then served as his communications director from 2002 to 2010.